spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/configure-proxy.md

 restricted network environment such as most corporate networks.
 In such environments, you often need a proxy to access external networks such as the internet.

-You can configure your Edge hosts to use an HTTP/HTTPS proxy for secure internet access from Local UI (Local UI).
+You can configure your Edge hosts to use an HTTP/HTTPS proxy for secure internet access from the local UI (Local UI).
 The proxy server configured through the local UI will be retained even after a [factory reset](./reset-reboot.md#reset-edge-host-to-factory-default).

 :::preview